dslab-epfl/svshi/README.md

 > IMPORTANT! use Powershell to execute the scripts!

-To update SVSHI, you just need to do steps 1, 2 and 6.
-However, do not forget to move `app_library` inside the old `src/` folder in the new one before replacing.
+To update SVSHI, you just need to pull the latest changes and perform steps 2 and 6.
+However, do not forget to reinstall the applications (stored in `installedApps`) by moving all the `installedApps` content in the new version's `generated` folder and compiling.

 ### Docker